August 3, 2020 - Update

 As our region and country begin the process of reopening, the staff at Fort Caroline Baptist Church has prepared a phased reopening plan that mirrors the strategy outlined by the government.
-We will start Phase 1 beginning on July 5, and hope to progress to the other stages in accordance with the guidance from the CDC.
-Click below to learn more about our plans to reopen.
+We started Phase 1 on July 5, and hope to progress to the other stages in accordance with the guidance from the CDC.
+Continue reading below to learn more about our plans to reopen.

 We know this is an inconvenience for many, and we regret that.
 However, this is also an opportunity for us to care for others and love our neighbors as Christ has instructed.
 Please follow us on this page and our Facebook or Instagram for future updates.
 If you need prayer, let us know how we can pray for you at fcbc.life/prayer.
 Through your continued giving, we are able to keep supporting missionaries as well as assisting those in our community that may need help.
 To give, visit fcbc.life/giving.

 Until further notice, our offices are closed.
 You can reach out to us here or call us at 904-642-2288.

 As the Coronavirus (COVID-19) becomes more widespread in the United States, it is important that we stay vigilant to separate fact from fiction.
 Our church believes it is important and appropriate to take precautions for our members and the community we serve.
 We also want to speak peace into this situation by helping people focus on what they can do during this outbreak, and point people to our God who is present in all circumstances.

 We appreciate our government officials, community leaders, educators/administrators, healthcare providers, and civil servants, who are taking preventative steps to minimize the spread of this virus.
 They are given a challenging task, and we should pray that God gives them wisdom.
 Still, we can do much more as individuals to maximize their preventative measures.

 WHAT YOU CAN DO TO HELP: